atlanticwave-sdx/pce/docs/README.md

 # Background

-PCE uses [Google OR-Tools][or-tools] to solve for the optimal solution.
+PCE uses [Google OR-Tools][or-tools] to solve routing problem with some constraints such as bandwidth and latency requirements.
 It takes in a formulation matrix with defined objective functions and relationships with RHS.

 In this project, links are set to be binary variables which means if a link is selected, the corresponding variable is 1, if a link is not